Millicharged particles from proton bremsstrahlung in the atmosphere: Our new PB method versus FWW

 \section{Our new PB method versus FWW}

-{ In this section, we compare the atmospheric MCP flux obtained in two different methods to compute the PB process: (1) our new method (denoted as ``New PB"), and (2) the FWW approximation \cite{Fermi:1924, Williams:1934, Weizsacker:1934} (denoted as ``FWW").
-We also compare the SuperK constraints obtained with two different cosmic ray spectra: (1) the power law spectrum in Eq.\ \eqref{eq: cosmic proton spectrum at top} (denoted as ``PL"), and (2) the actual cosmic ray data as given in PDG \cite{ParticleDataGroup:2018ovx} (denoted as ``PDG"). }
+In this section, we compare the atmospheric MCP flux arising in the PB process that are obtained in the following two different methods: (1) our new method (denoted as ``New PB''), and (2) the FWW approximation \cite{Fermi:1924, Williams:1934, Weizsacker:1934} (denoted as ``FWW'').
+We also compare the Super-K constraints obtained with two different cosmic ray spectra: (1) the power-law spectrum in Eq.~\eqref{eq: cosmic proton spectrum at top} (denoted as ``PL''), and (2) the actual cosmic ray data as given in PDG \cite{ParticleDataGroup:2018ovx} (denoted as ``PDG'').